 Swoop through treetops or go behind theatre scenes.
 Crack inventions and let off STEAM (science, technology, engineering, art, maths) with lots of hands-on fun.
 All-action adventure or creative time with the family: dip into these 7 ideas for great days out in Warwickshire, or build them into your very own short break.
 Enjoy scrumptious food too!

-Take a look at the ‘Brick by Brick’ exhibition (16 Feb–17 Apr 2021) at Rugby Art Gallery & Museum (free admission).
+Look out for the Brick-by-Brick exhibition coming soon to Rugby Art Gallery and Museum (free admission).
 Artists, designers and photographers from around the world show how simple plastic LEGO® blocks can build into stunning, often humorous artworks (dig out your LEGO® back at home!).
-Also in the museum the World Rugby Hall of Fame celebrates the sport that was born in this very town.
-Test your hand-eye coordination skills with the Hand-Off Challenge!

 You’ve lots of choices for eating in town, including Libertine Burger: get your gnashers into signature dry aged beef burgers, buttermilk fried chicken burgers, vegan burgers and tasty house fries.
 Or slip a treat at Maia Gelato, creators of authentic Italian gelato ranging from vegan mango to chocolate.